Thatseasy/cookbook/README.md

-# Cookbook - A HTML5/CSS3 excersise
+# Cookbook - An HTML5/CSS3 excersise

 To install this project clone the repo